 Indoor maps can be divided into two categories:

 A static map is an indoor map that does not have any sort of user-interactive features.
-Using HTML, the map may be embedded on a website, but you can’t add elements or geotag assets to the map itself – they’re just like photographs that can only be seen.
-It’s essentially like paper maps on a phone.
+Using HTML, the map may be embedded on a website, but you can’t add elements or geotag assets to the map itself.
+Essentially, they’re like photographs of a map on a phone.

-A dynamic map is an interactive object that allows the user to interact with it.
-For your indoor maps to be useful, they must be interactive and change as the user moves around them.
+Alternatively, a dynamic map is an interactive object that allows the user to interact with it.
+So for your indoor maps to be useful, they must be interactive and change as the user moves around them.

 Now let’s look at what is powering indoor maps and how they’re efficient and more accurate than GPS systems: